locojoetive/Sound-Field-Visualisation/README.md

 2. Calculating the angle ```α``` between ```direction``` and  ```particle.intensity```
 3. Adjust the new intensity level ```particle.intensity = ((180−α)/180) * particle.intensity```

-Hereby, I tried to consider (ausbügeln) that sound could be scattered, reflected, or refracted and adjust the particles intensity to the new ```center```.
+By adjusting the particles' intensity to the new ```center```, it is considered that sound could be scattered, reflected, or refracted.

 ### 4. Particle Displacement